jopemachine-arvis/arvis-docs/documents/extension-development/plugin/index.md

 # How to write arvis plugin

-## Support hotload
+## Use [generator-arvis](https://github.com/jopemachine/generator-arvis) to create plugin skeleton

-All changes in workflow, plugin folders's changes are being watched and reflected when they are created.
+Just install `generator-arvis` and type `yo arvis` on your terminal.

 ## Use [arvish](https://github.com/jopemachine/arvish) to build your plugin